 This course is a study of the daily operations of an established small business, emphasizing staffing, recordkeeping, inventory control, and marketing.
-Prerequisite with a grade of "XC" or higher: RWR 032 or satisfactory placement score and a grade of "C" or higher: MAT 155 or placement into MAT 101.
+Prerequisites with a grade of "C" or higher: ENG 155 or placement into ENG 101; MAT 155 or placement into MAT 101.
 This course is typically taught only in the fall and spring semesters.